|

 services.
 Over time, inflation reduces the purchasing

 power of a dollar, making it worth less.
+Initial Draw Amount - The

 amount of the home equity line of credit that the